anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)

 A domain model object should not be presented in the view layer or sent via message-passing queues.
-The domain model focuses on invariants and use cases rather than the needs of the view.
-Taking it to the next level, it's advisable to use a view model repositories interfaces for the purpose of creating complex User Interfaces.
-We create a meaningful layer, where we accommodate the needs of the view and only resolve dependencies that are essential.
-In complex UI flows, CQRS can help to avoid complicated single models for every use case.
-A challenge which is strongly neglected by many developers.
+The domain model focuses on invariants and use cases rather than the needs of a view.
+Taking it to the next level, it's better to use view model repository singletons for the purpose of creating complex User Interfaces.
+Creating a meaningful layer, where we accommodate the needs of the view layer and only resolve dependencies that are essential.
+In complex UI flows, CQRS can help to avoid over-bloated single models for every use case scenario.
+A challenge which is neglected by so many frontend developers.

-The view model repository in the frontend has many advantages:
+A view model repository in the frontend design system has many advantages:

 - Separating concerns of each data model
 - Reactive state handling results in "no eventual consistency" (active model push)